DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 * what you need to get onto the course
 * the qualifications awarded by the course
-* if the course is fee-paying or salaried
+* if the course is fee-funded or salaried
 * the type of course provider
 * if the course is full-time or part-time